topherCantrell/robots-topherBot/README.md

 Made with `calibrate.py`
   - Red: Original graph with mounted iron
-  - Green: Corrected for hard iron (offset to the origin)
+  - Green: Corrected to origin
-  - Black: Corrected for hard and soft iron
+  - Black: Corrected to origin and distortions

 ![](art/plot_calibrate.jpg)